laipn/company-fit/README.md

 Example: Common Law

 _What_: Most people understand: "the purpose of law is to maintain social order, establish standards for acceptable behavior, resolve disputes, and protect individual rights and freedoms."
-_How_: Specialists (attornies) understand the nuances of "judicial precedent", "due process", etc
+_How_: Specialists (attorneys) understand the nuances of "judicial precedent", "due process", etc
 _Why_: Experts (supreme court judges) understand why we have the current laws we do and when that law ought to be overturned.  e.g. See the history of [substantive due process](https://en.wikipedia.org/wiki/Substantive_due_process#Later_development).

 Bad interview questions will often just ask _what_ a thing (e.g. networking) is and it is usually easy to memorize the answer to that.